tiagoABCFitness/micro-match-bot/README.md

 - **Deployment**
   - Runs on **Heroku** (or compatible Node hosting)
-  - Scheduler (Heroku Scheduler) triggers matches on Fridays
+  - Scheduler (Heroku add-on) to trigger matching and topic collection

 ---